The ads above are Google-sponsored.

 Getriebeseite: this end goes to the transmission or gearbox

-Gummikuh: Usually considered to be applicable to BMW Airheads motorcycles.
+Gummikuh: Usually considered to be applicable to BMW Airhead motorcycles.
 Literally it means Rubber cow.
-Often seen in conjunction with a description on handling of old BMW airheads, as in BMW Airhead motorcycles feeling like there is a rubber hinge in the middle.
+Often seen in conjunction with a description about handling of old BMW Airheads, as in BMW Airhead motorcycles feeling like there is a rubber hinge in the middle.
 Wikipedia may have slightly different interpretations, and history of such.